-Since January 2004 Homes 4 U has assisted approximately 1200 households move into private rented accommodation, by providing deposits.
-There are currently 350 active private tenancies that the Council has helped to secure.
+Since January 2004 Homes 4 U has helped approximately 1200 households move into private rented accommodation, by providing deposits.
+There are currently 350 active private tenancies that we have helped to secure.

 We provide you with:

-- A designated point of contact with the Council to assist you during the tenancy
+A designated point of contact with us to assist you during the tenancy

 Please contact the Homes 4 U team: